UvaCsl/HemoCell/doc/user_guide/xml_files.rst

   integrated to the particles.
 Euler [1] or Adams-Bashforth [2].
 See ``src/hemoCellParticle.h`` for implementation details
 * ``DESCRIPTOR`` The collision operator and dimensionality of the underlying lattice boltzmann fluid.
-This collision operator is only used in the palabos part of HemoCell, find more information about it on `palabos.org`_.
+This collision operator is only used in the Palabos part of HemoCell, find more information about it on `Palabos`_.
 * ``FORCE_LIMIT`` Limits the force the particles can exert on the fluid field.
   This means that a particle can deform more, but in return the fluid field stays stable.
 The force is in picoNewton.
-* ``HEMOCELL_PARTICLE_FILED`` This has been built in and can't change anymore, it used to be interchangable with palabos particle fields very early on.
+* ``HEMOCELL_PARTICLE_FILED`` This has been built in and can't change anymore, it used to be interchangable with Palabos particle fields very early on.
 * ``OUTPUT_XXX`` Defines the outputs that can be requested in a **case.cpp** for either the fluid or the cells.
 * ``T`` It is possible to define ``T`` as float instead of double, this